-All aeroplane, airships, powered lift aircrafts and helicopter pilots, flight navigators and air traffic controllers need to hold valid language proficiency endorsement for radio communication.
+All aeroplane, airships, powered lift aircrafts and helicopter pilots, flight navigators and air traffic controllers need to hold a valid language proficiency endorsement to use radio communication.
 The UK CAA can only endorse English language proficiency levels on the licences that we issue.

-• Level 6 - for ATCOs every 9 years from the date of assessment
+- Level 6 - valid for life, except for ATCOs retest every 9 years from the date of assessment

 Air Traffic Controllers (ATCOs)